Become a SAR Volunteer

 • SAR missions are urgent in nature and can happen at any time of the day or night with operational periods lasting 6 to 24 hours.
 Applicants who have dependents and/or demanding employment schedules should consider their level of flexibility in the home and workplace.

-• You will be asked to give a check for $100 to the SAR Foundation prior to the start of the Academy.
+• You will be asked to give a check for $100 towards SAR clothing prior to the start of the Academy.
 Upon graduation, you will receive SAR clothing worth approximately $150.
 If you are selected but drop out of the Academy, you will forfeit the $100.
-If you leave SAR for any reason at any time, you will need to return the SAR clothing items.
+If you leave SAR for any reason at any time, you will need to return the SAR clothing.

 • We expect that you will view SAR as a minimum 3-year commitment.